 מלכות פרס בפני הבית שלשים וארבע שנה מלכות יון בפני הבית מאה ושמונים שנה מלכות חשמונאי בפני הבית מאה ושלש מלכות בית הורדוס מאה 39

 Persian rule lasted thirty-four years after the building of the Temple, Greece ruled one hundred eighty years during the existence of the Temple, the Hasmonean rule lasted one hundred three years during Temple times, the House of Herod ruled one hundred three years.
 Thence onward, one should go on counting the years as from the Destruction of the Temple.40

 Most importantly, the writer stated that the house of Herod reigned 103 years.
 This timeframe was found not only in Abodah Zarah, but also Otzar Midrashim The Diaspora Chapter 5, and again in Chapter 25.
 It appears that the different chapters have different authors as the details of other events do not remain consistent, but the dates of the Herod dynasty are the same.
-It was clear from both Abodah Zarah and the Otzar Midrashim The Diaspora that the dates were relevant to the destruction of the Temple.
+It was clear from both Abodah Zarah and the Otzar Midrashim The Diaspora that the dates were relevant to the Temple’s destruction.
 If one subtracts the 103 years of the dynasty of the Herodian dynasty from the currently accepted date of AD 70 of the destruction of the Second Temple by Titus and Vespasian, then King Herod’s rule would have begun in 33 BC.
 There are no records in the Talmud that give the length of Herod the Great’s rule, though if one adds either the traditional 34 or 37-year numbers for Herod’s reign, this will make Herod’s death at either 1 or 4 AD.

 Julius Eisenstein may provide a clue that the 103-year date is a valid entry.
 The text in his 1915 collection of minor Midrashims called Otzar Midrashim (אוצר מדרשים) continued to leave the 103 year-phrase with no change.
 If there were an awareness of the 103 years as a later insertion, it would have been corrected or addressed by the time of Eisenstein’s work.